 Chosen for Scientific Studies

-Vitamin D3 from Pharma Nord has been chosen by scientists for several clinical trials, because of its proves stability and high degree of absorption.
+Vitamin D from Pharma Nord has been chosen by scientists for several clinical trials, because of its proven stability and high degree of absorption.

 Most recently, a major study on immune defence in the UK has chosen the product, precisely because of its long-established use in the other clinical trials, and a number of previously published studies, which show Pharma Nord's Vitamin D3's effectiveness and its ability to raise vitamin D levels in the blood.
 (2)